joselincondori/servicio3_api_dds/README.md

 ## Documentation
-With the application running visit the following endpoint "localhost:8080/doc".
+Once the application is running, visit the following endpoint "localhost:8080/doc".